mikolysz/enably/README.md

 Enably is a platform designed to help people with disabilities find products that meet their accessibility needs.
 Our focus is currently on assisting those who are blind, but we may expand to serve individuals with other disabilities in the future.

 While there are often many options available in certain product categories, many of them can be difficult or impossible for blind people to use due to features such as touch controls.
-This is not just a problem with kitchen appliances, but also with mobile apps, websites, games, and even music and ham-radio equipment.
+Accessibility barriers can affect all kinds of products, from kitchen appliances, to mobile apps, websites, games, and even music and ham-radio equipment.

 Enably aims to be a comprehensive resource for accessibility information, offering ratings for products and any necessary workarounds or additional software that may be required to make them more accessible for those with visual impairments.
 All of our content is created by our users, allowing them to add new products or update existing ones as needed.
 With Enably, we hope to make it easy for those with disabilities to find the products they need to live their lives to the fullest.